Best Portable Dog PlayPens For RVs And Camping in 2022

 Training Your Dog To Like Their New Portable Dog Playpen

-For all they know, they just got stuck inside a box and will never be able to get out.
-They have no way of knowing they aren't stuck in a life-threatening situation and therefore shouldn't try to escape.
+For all they know, they just got stuck inside a box and will never get out.
+They don't innately know they aren't stuck in a life-threatening situation and therefore shouldn't try to escape.

 Survival instinct is healthy and it's a natural reaction to being stuck in a small space.
-You must introduce them to it slowly and by using positive reinforcement.
+Introduce them to it slowly and use positive reinforcement.

 Watch this great video on how to get your pet to love their new little space.

 This Video Is About Crate Training A 'Puppy', But Will Work Just The Same On A Grown Dog